fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/DigitalOutputPulse/DigitalOutputPulse.md

 ## Details
-1. Establishes the commands to be sent to the Behavior board.
+1. Establishes the commands to be sent to the Behavior board and publishes all the events from the device.
 The PortName property in the Behavior node needs to be set to the COM device on the computer.
 To create the subbject node, right-click on the Behavior node -> Create Source -> Behavior Subject, and name it accordingly.
 2. Enables triggering pulses in port DO0.
 3. Sets the pulse duration to 1000ms.
 4. Triggers the pulse whenever 'A' is pressed.
+5. Ensures that command messages are sent only when the device is ready.

 ## Requirements
 This example requires the folowing Bonsai packages: